Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about 30 minutes $ Buy Tickets Now ✓ Open All Year

-End your day with a relaxing ride on the Niagara SkyWheel, located in the heart of Clifton Hill.
+End your day with a ride on the Niagara SkyWheel, located in the heart of Clifton Hill.
 This giant Ferris wheel takes you 53 meters (175 feet) above the ground, offering spectacular views of the Falls and the city.
+It’s one of my favourite way to unwind and see the Falls lit up at night.

 Each group gets their own gondola, giving you a private and peaceful ride.
 Once everyone is loaded, the SkyWheel goes around several times, so you’ll have plenty of chances to take in the views and snap photos from the top.